 Missing Data Management

-During review or any point of time, if anyone notices that the data from record seems missing, it can be added if:
+During a review or any point of time, if anyone notices that the data from the record seems missing, it can be added if:

-- Conformity to the existence of additional data verified
+- Conformity to the existence of additional data is verifiable

 - Responsible function or immediate supervisor provides the required data

-- Additional data kept in record with old data
+- Additional data is kept in the records with the old data

 Record Retention Policy (Storage, Archival and Retrieval)